StandingPadAnimations/StandingPadAnimations.github.io/content/posts/rtx-water-shader/index.md

     - Blender
 ---

+EDIT 6/22/2023: I've changed the caustics to use Diffuse Ray & Camera Ray instead of Shadow Ray and edited the post accordingly.
+If screenshots don't look like they match, that's why.

 So in yesterday's post I mentioned how a long time ago I attempted to make a water shader based off of RTX Minecraft.

 > {{< typeit